Last updated December 5, 2013.

 After the feature completion deadline, a clean-up phase begins.

-API changes are still allowed during the clean-up phase until the code freeze deadline, so long as they do not significantly increase the overall technical debt.
-(API changes that require extensive follow-up issues are very rarely accepted during this phase, as the goal is not to add more risk to the release timeline.)
+API changes are still allowed during the clean-up phase until the API freeze deadline, so long as they do not significantly increase the overall technical debt.
+(API changes that require extensive follow-up issues are strongly discouraged during this phase, as the goal is not to add more risk to the release timeline.)